 Purchase Tax ‘Stamp Duty’ – 3.5% of the gross price

 Registration in the Land Registry – 1.1% of gross price

 Notary’s fees – between 1.5 and 2% of gross price

 Court costs, administration fees – approx. 150 euros

-New build properties are paid for in stages and all payments are made through the notary who acts as trustee for your money.
-The instalments are made into a client account and the payments for each stage are only released from the client account when an independent surveyor has inspected each stage and officially signed it off with the notary.
-This gives everyone security as the developer knows not to start building until the client’s monies are in the notary’s client account and likewise, buyers know that no monies will leave the account until works have been completed.
+Purchasing in stage paymentsNew build properties are paid for in stages.
+All payments are made through the notary who acts as trustee for your money.
+The instalments are made into a client account.
+At each stage the payments are only released from the client account when an independent surveyor has inspected each stage.
+They then need to officially signed it off with the notary.
+Purchase payments will typically be something like this:

 15% at start of building works